 - How can you best serve your ideal customer?

 You could even consider doing special ads and landing pages for that audience.
-Think back-to-school promotions or ads that link to a landing page where the client could get a coupon for a discount if they bring in their family.
+Use promotions or ads that link to a landing page where the client could get a coupon for a discount if they spend a certain amount of money on salon products.

 If you’re already a RevLocal client, talk to your strategist about implementing these tactics.
 If not, find a digital marketing consultant near you and schedule a free consultation!